Accreditation and Assessment

 local Internet Service Providers as they may not be valid after switching jobs or leaving

-- Alumni: During the fall semester of every year, the Office of Career Services gathers
+- Alumni: Around December of every year, the Office of Career Services gathers

 also periodically contacts alumni to gather information about their career growth.